 For corporate issuers, governance considerations include, but are not limited to, factors such as: ownership/sound management structures, board independence and accountability, management quality, accounting practices, as well as broader issues of culture and ethical conduct.
-Where any issuer deemed to have a 'very high' Fundamental ESG (Risk) Rating on the governance pillar of the proprietary issuer ESG evaluation framework is automatically assigned a 'very high' Fundamental ESG (Risk) Rating overall, and consequently systematically accounted for within the 10% net exposure limit applied by the Sub-Fund.
-Any issuer held deemed to have 'very high' ESG risks due to governance issues would need to demonstrate either an improving performance trajectory or be subject to strategic engagement specifically on the governance pillar.
+Where an issuer is deemed to have a 'very high' Fundamental ESG (Risk) Rating on the governance pillar of the proprietary issuer ESG evaluation framework, the issuer is automatically assigned a 'very high' Fundamental ESG (Risk) Rating overall at the entity level, and consequently is not eligible for investment.
 For sovereign, supranational and agency ("SSAs") issuers like sovereigns, governance matters include, but are not limited to, institutional frameworks and rule of law, corruption risks, and existence of democratic governance processes.